Faricimab (Vabysmo 6mg) · UK 2026 cost

 • NICE Technology Appraisals TA800 (wet AMD) and TA799 (DMO) — both recommend faricimab as an option for treating the licensed indications, within the marketing authorisation.
 Subsequent NICE guidance covers macular oedema secondary to BRVO and CRVO.

-• Royal College of Ophthalmologists wet AMD commissioning guidance — faricimab and aflibercept 8 mg are the preferred first-line options for treatment-naive wet AMD in 2025 to 2026, on the basis of lower year-2 treatment burden than aflibercept 2 mg, ranibizumab or bevacizumab while maintaining equivalent BCVA outcomes.
+• Royal College of Ophthalmologists wet AMD commissioning guidance — faricimab and aflibercept 8mg are the preferred first-line options for treatment-naive wet AMD in 2025–2026, on the basis of lower year-2 treatment burden than aflibercept 2mg, ranibizumab or bevacizumab while maintaining equivalent BCVA outcomes.

-• Real-world evidence (Truckenbrod 2024, MEEP / IRIS Registry 2024 to 2025, AAO 2024 / 2025) — faricimab effective in routine clinical practice with comparable BCVA outcomes to trial data and lower treatment burden; effective as a switch agent in patients unable to extend on aflibercept 2 mg or ranibizumab.
+• Real-world evidence (Truckenbrod 2024, IRIS Registry 2024–2025, AAO 2024/2025) — faricimab effective in routine clinical practice with comparable BCVA outcomes to trial data and lower treatment burden; effective as a switch agent in patients unable to extend on aflibercept 2mg or ranibizumab.

-• Safety — integrated safety database across TENAYA / LUCERNE / YOSEMITE / RHINE / BALATON / COMINO shows endophthalmitis rate 0.02 to 0.05 per cent per injection (in line with all modern anti-VEGFs with povidone iodine prep), intra-ocular inflammation 1 to 2 per cent per patient course, retinal vasculitis with occlusion rare and at lower frequency than brolucizumab (Beovu).
+• Safety — the integrated safety database across TENAYA / LUCERNE / YOSEMITE / RHINE / BALATON / COMINO shows endophthalmitis rate 0.02–0.05% per injection, intra-ocular inflammation 1–2% per patient course, and retinal vasculitis with occlusion rare and at lower frequency than brolucizumab (Beovu).

 • Cost-effectiveness (NICE) — faricimab is cost-effective at NHS list price net of the confidential commercial discount, on the basis of lower year-2 treatment burden offsetting the per-injection drug cost.